 Media Borough strives to partner with businesses to help them towards a goal of zero waste.
 Businesses within Media Borough are required by Media Borough Code to recycle.
-See more about business recycling in the borough.
+See more about business recycling

 Zero waste aims to create a healthier and more sustainable world now, as well as in the future as we fight against the long-term effects of climate change.

 Check these business zero waste pages often as additional information, resources and programs are shared to help you on your business's zero waste journey.

 How Small Business Owners Can Embrace a Zero Waste Mindset